jpfairbanks/bioinfo/README.md

 The most important step is resolving the different indices.

 ### Data Format
-The data should be in a comma seperated values file.
+The data should be in a comma separated values file.
 In the following format.
 It can be exported from Excel. experimental_times, experimental_data,blank,time(secs),time(mins),model_data